Maduebibisi Iwe: Career

 Iwe took up a lectureship job at the University of Jos, Makurdi Campus (now University of Agriculture, Makurdi) in 1985 and rose to the rank of a Senior Lecturer in 1997, before joining the Michael Okpara University of Agriculture Umudike in 2000.

 He was promoted to the rank of a professor in 2003.
 Prior to being appointed the Vice-Chancellor of the university in 2020, he held several administrative and management positions in the institution: Head of Department, Deputy Dean of Faculty, Dean of Faculty, Dean of Student Affairs, Chairman of Examinations, and Timetable Committee, Member of Governing Council, Ag.
 Deputy Vice-Chancellor and Deputy Vice-Chancellor (Academic) Of Michael Okpara University of Agriculture.
 He has authored more than 70 articles, monographs, and books.

 Iwe is a member of the Institute of Food Technologists (IFT), Chicago, USA, and International Union of Food Science and Technology (IUFoST), a Fellow of the Nigerian Institute of Food Science and Technology (NIFST), member of the Nigerian Soybean Association, and a Professional Member of the Institute of Public Analysts of Nigeria (IPAN).

-He is an Internationally Certified Food Scientist (CFS), and an Alumnus of the Haggai Institute, USA, from where he obtained an Advanced Leadership Certificate in Evangelism and Christian Leadership.
-He was elected National President of the Nigerian Institute of Food Science and Technology in October 2020.
+He is an Internationally Certified Food Scientist (CFS) and an alumnus of the Haggai Institute, United States, where he obtained an Advanced Leadership Certificate in Evangelism and Christian Leadership.
+In October 2020, he was elected National President of the Nigerian Institute of Food Science and Technology (NIFST).